tforster/www.tforster.com/CONTRIBUTING.md

 The aim of this repository is:

-- Provide a starting point for JET's FamStat application, and documentation.
+- Provide a starting point for Troy Forster's website and documentation.

 ### Does it follow the contributor covenant